Coastal Villages place type

 Where are Coastal Villages?

-These places are found in the coastal lowlands of the Moreton Bay Region and include Toorbul, Donnybrook and Beachmere.
+These places are found in the coastal lowlands of Moreton Bay and include Toorbul, Donnybrook and Beachmere.

 Why are Coastal Villages important?